Just another PLM WordPress site

 According to the National Highway Traffic Safety Administration (NHTSA), over three million people are injured in car accidents every year in the United States.
 Compensable injuries from auto accidents range from relatively minor to severe, depending on whether the person was wearing a seat belt, where the car was impacted, whether the individual was facing forward or turned to the side at the time, the speed of all vehicles involved at the time of the crash, and whether air bags were deployed.

-In Delaware, after a car crash, the police will take a report regarding the accident, and then turn it over to the insurance companies.
-Insurance carriers for both drivers will send the claim to an agent to investigate it, and estimate the damages.
+After a car crash, the police will file a report, which will be reviewed by both drivers’ insurance companies.
+An agent will investigate the cause of the crash and estimate the damages.
 Once this has happened, victims can begin negotiating for a settlement.
 They almost always offer far less than your claim is worth.
-Hiring a Wilmington car accident lawyer that is also an experienced negotiator can help your chances of recovering the full amount you deserve.
+Hiring a Wilmington car accident lawyer who is also an experienced negotiator can help your chances of recovering the full amount you deserve.

 In Delaware, there is a two-year statute of limitations to file negligence claims for car accidents and wrongful death.
 A statute of limitations is a time limit on a person’s right to file a claim.
 The two-year time period typically starts running on the date of the accident.